What causes osteoporosis?

 Risk factors for developing osteoporosis include:

-Steroids – Steroids, which are used to treat a number of inflammatory conditions, can affect the production of bone by reducing the amount of calcium absorbed from the gut and increasing calcium loss through your kidneys.
-If you're likely to need steroid treatment for more than 3 months your doctor will probably suggest calcium and vitamin D tablets, and sometimes other medications, to help prevent osteoporosis.
+Steroids (especially if taken by mouth) – Steroids (corticosteroids) are used to treat a number of inflammatory conditions including rheumatoid arthritis.
+They can affect the production of bone by reducing the amount of calcium absorbed from the gut and increasing calcium loss through the kidneys.
+If you're likely to need steroids, such as prednisolone, for more than 3 months your doctor will probably suggest calcium and vitamin D tablets, and sometimes other medications, to help prevent osteoporosis.

 Read more about

-Lack of oestrogen in the body – If you've had an early menopause (before the age of 45) or a hysterectomy where one or both ovaries have been removed, this increases your risk of developing osteoporosis.
-Removal of the ovaries only (ovariectomy or oophorectomy) is quite rare but is also linked with an increased risk.
+Lack of oestrogen in the body – If you have an early menopause (before the age of 45) or a hysterectomy where one or both ovaries are removed, this increases your risk of developing osteoporosis.
+This is because they cause your body's oestrogen production to reduce dramatically, so the process of bone loss will speed up.
+Removal of the ovaries only (ovariectomy or oophorectomy) is quite rare but is also linked with an increased risk of osteoporosis.

-Lack of weight-bearing exercise – Exercise encourages bone development.
-If you don't exercise, or have an illness or disability that makes exercising difficult, you'll be more at risk of losing calcium from the bones and to develop osteoporosis.
+Lack of weight-bearing exercise – Exercise encourages bone development, and lack of exercise means you'll be more at risk of losing calcium from the bones and so developing osteoporosis.
 Muscle and bone health are linked so it's also important to keep up your muscle strength, which will also reduce your risk of falling.

 However, women who exercise so much that their periods stop are also at a higher risk because their oestrogen levels will be reduced.